Uvalde school massacre could have been stopped sooner, DOJ report finds - KVIA

 This is a developing story and will be updated.

-CNN’s Holmes Lybrand, Matthew J. Friedman and Dakin Andone contributed to this story.
+CNN’s Holmes Lybrand, Carolyn Sung and Matthew J. Friedman contributed to this story.

 The-CNN-Wire